-- 4-5 lb Whole Sea Bass
+- 4-5 lb whole Sea Bass

-- 3 tablespoon Lemon Herb Fish Seasoning
+- 3 tablespoons SKORDO Lemon Herb Fish Seasoning

-- 3 cloves fresh garlic crushed and chopped
+- 3 cloves fresh garlic

-- 1/4 cup and 1 tablespoon Olive Oil
+- 1/4 cup + 1 tablespoon olive oil

-- 1/4 teaspoon Maine Sea Salt
+- 1/4 teaspoon SKORDO Maine Sea Salt

-- Ground Tellicherry Pepper to taste
+- Tellicherry Pepper to taste

-- Garden fresh herbs.
-We recommend Thyme, Basil and Sage
+- garden fresh herbs.
+We recommend thyme, basil and sage.

-- 1/2 Orange, sliced
+- 1/2 orange, sliced

 - Stuff the cavity with the herbs and sliced orange and place in a fish grilling basket.
 If you don have a grilling basket, close the fish using cooking twine or stitch closed with a wooden skewer.
 We didn't have our grilling basket when we last made this recipe and really missed it!

-Prepping the fish: Most seafood markets will gut and descale the fish for you, upon request.
+Most seafood markets will gut and descale the fish for you, upon request.
 If they don't, here are some tips!

-To gut the fish, slice from the dorsal fin to just below the base of the gills (along the belly) to expose the cavity and remove the innards.
+- To gut the fish, slice from the dorsal fin to just below the base of the gills (along the belly) to expose the cavity and remove the innards.
 One cut with a sharp knife should do the job and you'll use your hands to ensure all the innards are properly removed.

-To descale the fish, take a sharp, stiff knife and run it along the exterior of the fish, holding the knife at a 45 - 90 degree angle from the body and working from the tale towards the head.
+- To descale the fish, take a sharp, stiff knife and run it along the exterior of the fish, holding the knife at a 45 - 90 degree angle from the body and working from the tale towards the head.
 You're not slicing the fish, just lifting the scales by pushing against the body.
 You'll need to have a firm grip on both the fish and knife.
 As the scales lift from the fish, you'll notice the soft skin below is exposed.
 Be sure to rinse the fish and knife as you work.
 This will help you see which areas of the fish still need to be descaled.